Anirban371/learner/README.md

-# learner
+# Dashboard

-## Edditing the file
+## SuperStore Sales Dashboard

-Its a markdown file in this reposetory.
+A Superstore sales dashboard by PowerBi.